-Conditions regarding the timing of approval of the floodplain waiver, as well as tying the proposed stream restoration to the stormwater management approval were recommended with the CDP.
+Conditions regarding the timing of approval of the floodplain waiver, as well as tying the stream restoration to the stormwater management approval were approved with the CDP.
 No additional information regarding stormwater management is needed with this PPS.

-- 5. Parks and Recreation-In accordance with Section 24-134(a) of the Subdivision Regulations, this PPS is exempt from mandatory dedication of parkland requirements because it consists of nonresidential development. - 6.
+- 8. Parks and Recreation-In accordance with Section 24-134(a) of the Subdivision Regulations, this PPS is exempt from mandatory dedication of parkland requirements because it consists of nonresidential development. - 9.
 Trails-The PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the area master plan in order to implement planned trails, bikeways, and pedestrian improvements.
-The property is not located within a designated Center or Corridor; therefore, it is not subject to Section 24-124.01 of the Subdivision Regulations and the "Transportation Review Guidelines Part 2, 2013."
+The property is not located within a designated Center or Corridor; therefore, it is not subject to Section 24-124.01 of the Subdivision Regulations and the "Transportation Review Guidelines, Part 2."